 Benidorm is among the most popular destinations at the Costa Blanca as it has been in the spotlight for visitors in Spain since 1925.
 The city of Benidorm is vastly developed and has a lot to offer whether you are looking for a peaceful retreat or an adventurous vacation.
 With widespread beaches, multiple options for accommodation, remarkable cuisine and several places to visit, Benidorm has something enjoyable for every visitor.
 Not to forget the perfect weather conditions, which is undeniably the cherry on top.

-Why should people stay in Benidorm during the winter?
+Why should people stay in Benidorm during the fall, winter, or spring?

 Maybe the most known snowbird location from mainland Spain.
 Due to the many winter visitors it is even in the quietest month very busy.
 It is really different from most other places in Spain due to the huge amount of high rise buildings.
 The city won't attract all winter visitors, but it has a lot to offer for those who choose it as there destination.
 There are many places to visit and things to do.
 Benidorm is an all year round destination because it has something for everybody.
 With golden sand beaches, a spectacular skyline, beautiful weather, and countless activities right around the corner, there is no stopping you from having a wonderful time there and enjoy the good winter weather.